Compare

 When DigitalOcean is better

-DigitalOcean is the stronger choice when managed developer workflows matter most.
+DigitalOcean is the stronger choice for simple, developer-friendly workloads.

 When redu.cloud is better